-Supplemental Examination Assessment: Continuous Assessment - Marks in passed elements of continuous assessment are carried forward.
+Students must provide a satisfactory explanation, supported with evidence for all absences.
+For students who continuous assessment are carried forward.
 Failed elements must be repeated.

-Students who fail to achieve clinical competence by the end of clinical practice placement will be required to pass a repeat clinical practice placement as prescribed by the Department of Occupational Science & Occupational Therapy.
-In addition, failure to attend a 'repeat time' as prescribed/scheduled by the school will result in a fail judgement and students will be required to repeat the module in a repeat year.
+Students who fail to achieve a clinical competence by the end of clinical practice placement will be required to pass a repeat clinical practice placement as prescribed by the Department of Occupational Science & Occupational Therapy.
+In addition, failure to attend a 'repeat time' as prescribed/scheduled by the school will result in a Fail judgement and students will be required to repeat the module in a repeat year.
+In addition, students will be allowed only one repeat year of this module.